 24 Creative Ways to Say I'm Sorry

 Have you ever felt stuck and wanted some creative ways to say I'm sorry?
 We all truly make mistakes and sometimes we disappoint our loved ones unintentionally.
 Just did something wrong and you're trying to apologize for it?
-Because sometimes "I’m sorry" is just not enough or can be sometimes not very effective, you should be always looking for out-of-the-box ideas and creative ways to say I'm sorry to let them know you really mean it.
+Because sometimes "I’m sorry" is just not enough or can be sometimes not very effective, you should always be looking for out-of-the-box ideas and creative ways to say I'm sorry to let them know you really mean it.
 Doing something creative to change how things took a bad turn, will show that you really put time and effort to make things work out.
-Be it your friend, family member or even your hubby whom you angered a lot lately, check out these 24 creative ways to say I'm sorry:
+Be it your friend, family member or even your hubby whom you angered a lot lately, check out how to say sorry in these 24 creative ways:

 1. Say "I’m sorry" your own way by creating a love book and dedicate each and every page to say why you love this person.

-2. Another creative way to say I'm sorry is to create secret messages at places a person would never imagine, like inside the closet or under the coffee maker.
+2. Create secret messages at places a person would never imagine, like inside the closet or under the coffee maker.
 Make sure to leave a pen open or a piece of paper with a hint on it, so they can find the message.

 3. Leave your loved one a rolled up message in a large bottle.
 Include a love letter or a long message saying why you’re truly sorry.
-Might sound a bit old school but it's a really creative way to say I'm sorry.
+Might sound a bit old school but it can be a beautiful gesture.

-4. If you fought with someone who lives with you at home, for example your husband or your sister, put together their favorite outfit, leave it on bed with a little invitation to the movies or a special restaurant.
+4. If you fought with someone who you live with, like your husband or sister, put together their favorite outfit, leave it on bed with a little invitation to the movies or a special restaurant.

 5. Sticky notes can work really well in this occasion.
-Write down the reasons why you love this person and stick it on their desk, bathroom mirror or anywhere and everywhere you want.
+Write down the reasons why you love this person and stick it on their desk, bathroom mirror or anywhere you want.
 Try to make them super funny and as random as possible.

-6. A creative way to say I'm sorry is to make use of candy to express your apology.
-If you know what their favorite candy is, create "I’m sorry" or "I love you" using candy on a tray, for example, and serve it as a surprise.
+6. Make use of candy to express your apology.
+If you know their favorite candy, create "I’m sorry" or "I love you" using candy on a tray and serve it as a surprise.

 8. A bag of nuts with an attached note like "I know I drove you nuts.
 I’m sorry" is just too cute and funny.